Basel problem: Proof assuming Weil's conjecture on Tamagawa numbers

 On the right-hand side, we recognize the Euler product for $1/\zeta(2)$, and so this gives the solution to the Basel problem.

 This approach shows the connection between (hyperbolic) geometry and arithmetic, and can be inverted to give a proof of the Weil conjecture for the special case of $SL_2$, contingent on an independent proof that $\zeta(2)=\pi^2/6$.

+Geometric proof

+The Basel problem can be proved with Euclidean geometry, using the insight that the real line can be seen as a circle of infinite radius.
+An intuitive, if not completely rigorous, sketch is given here.